Skip to main content

 I exist as I am, sniffing grass, content.

-another poem by skendong: thinking is an important thing
+another poem by skendong: thinking is important

 Leave a Reply